gvwilson/sensibleadventures/maddy-roo/old.md

 "Ooph!"
 Gumption tackled her to the ground.
-The bot's tentacles whipped over her head.
-The circuit board skittered across the cobblestones.
+The bot's tentacles whipped over her head as the circuit board skittered across the cobblestones.

 "Got it!"
 Gumption grabbed the circuit board,